Crawron/Koel/readme.md

 ## To work on next

-- Debounce persistance storage saving
+- Debounce persistence storage saving
-- Missing /join command to join or change voice channel

 ## Bugs